hindu-comm/mail_stream_advaita-l/2017/08/Dakshinamurthystotra/102__Praveen_R._Bhat.md

 > following statement found therein.
 >

-​I think your conclusion on above two counts was right.
+I think your conclusion on above two counts was right.
 In any case, although I was glad to see Subbraramaiyaji endorsing Dakshinamurti stotra as DSV, my conclusion was arrived at earlier itself when the work was taught.
 I had mentioned other reasons in that thread.
-​

 > I was just revisiting another text on Naishkarmya Sidhi.
 In the course of
 > a comparison between Bhamati and Vivarana schools, the author mentions that
 > Bhamati is considered as favouring nAnAjIvavAda while Vivarana favours
 > EkajIvavAda.
 >
-​This is another happy surprise for me, but since Swami Vidyaranya has also voiced something similar about DSV, it should hopefully not be shocking to Vivarana followers.
+This is another happy surprise for me, but since Swami Vidyaranya has also voiced something similar about DSV, it should hopefully not be shocking to Vivarana followers.